 Term deposits are stated at the amount of principal outstanding and are classified according to their maturities.
-Term deposits with maturities less than three months are classified as cash equivalents, those with maturities between three to twelve months are classified as term deposits.
+Term deposits with maturities less than three months are classified as cash equivalents, those with maturities greater than three months are classified as term deposits.
 Interest is calculated on an accrual basis and interest receivable is reflected in other assets.